xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 -------------------------

+JERRY: The walking date is a good date.
+You don't have to look right at the other -person.
+ELAINE: It's the next best thing to being alone.

+ELAINE: What exactly was that kid?
+KRAMER: Who, Damien?
+Nothing, just a mischievous, rambunctious kid.

+JERRY: He's kind of tied up here.

+KRAMER: Well I had been swimming for three hours and I was in a real grove so I decided to keep going.
+ELAINE: Hey, you're not going to believe what Kramer did to my mattress. . . .
+I can't talk to you like this.
+So Kramer completely funked up my mattress.

+ELAINE: Hey, thanks for ruining my mattress.
+It reeks.

+They tried to persuade her to commit perjury.
+a fly on the wall.
+I'm a plainspoken guy.
+it touches my heart really really hard.

 **kerosene lamp**
 **Cyan**: it is a greenish-blue color, a primary color in the subtractive color model (CMYK), and it's often associated with calm, clarity, and the refreshing qualities of water and the sky